Link Search Menu Expand Document

 Resilient

 A character with this Trait is hard to keep down.
-After being KO'd, they can make a Steady check as an action.

-With a Nice result, they can get back up, and if they have less than 5 HP they recover back up to 5 HP; with an extra Grade of Success, they can act immediately, too!
+With a Nice result they can get back up, and if they have less than 5 HP they recover back up to 5 HP; with an extra Grade of Success, they can act immediately, too!

 Each successful Resilient check increases the required Grades of Success for future checks in that scene or encounter.
 If this would force the minimum required above Unbelievable, then that result becomes impossible.